canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/setup-rocketchat-server-on-ubuntu/setup-rocketchat-server-on-ubuntu.md

 ## Managing the RocketChat service
 Duration: 3:00

 Your RocketChat server is managed through systemd services.
-They start on boot by default and automatically restart on failure.
+By default, they start on boot and automatically restart on failure.

 You can check the status of the RocketChat server service with the following command: